auditiv/MonaSynthLib/README.md

 This is a functional reactive programming framework that works inside the `cabal v2-repl`

-It provides a thread map for inserting generators inside of it and outpurring sound simulataneously.
-Bellow a little session is provided on how it works.
+It provides a thread map for inserting generators inside of it and outputting sound simulataneously.
+Below is a session that demonstrates how it works.

 ### Example GHCi Session